 |PGWPP = 3 years (Maximum)|

 Once with a work permit, you can apply for a permanent residentship through their Express Entry program that recognizes the keepers with specialized talents.
-Read Life and Jobs after MBA in Canada
+Read Life and Jobs after MBA in Canada and International student life in Canada: What to expect

 For the land down under, you can be eligible to receive a Temporary Graduate Visa (subclass 485) which lets graduates from an accredited Australian university to pursue temporary employment in Australia.